 Since most people can't make it to the jungles of Africa, we are pretending the jungles are in Cincinnati, Ohio.
-Keep your eyes open, there will be hundreds of people dressed as mountain gorillas running through the streets of downtown Cincinnati.
+Keep your eyes open, there will be hundreds of people dressed as mountain gorillas running through the streets of downtown Cincinnati on March 30th.
 The Mountain Gorilla Conservation Fund is hosting the Gorilla Run and all of us are helping to keep Dian Fossey's dream alive.
 Remember the movie "Gorillas in the Mist"?

 This is where we need your help.....So what's our story?

 In 1985, Dian Fossey was murdered.
 The Mountain Gorilla Conservation Fund (MGCF) took the initiative to keep her dream alive.
 When MGCF took over the project there were only 248 mountain gorillas left in the WORLD.
 Because of the projects that MGCF oversees there are now 880 in the countries of Rwanda, Uganda and the Democratic Republic of the Congo.
 A mountain gorilla can only be seen in Africa, these animals do not survive in captivity therefore they'll never been seen in any zoo.